 “We give people the skills to do that,” Huot-Hébert says.
 “It’s really about making people understand that it’s okay to ask for help.
 And sometimes, for that person, all they’re looking for is someone to say ‘Hey!
 You look like you’re drowning.
 Can I help you?’”

 The course is offered in both languages by Leadership, Learning and Organizational Development and accredited by the Mental Health Commission of Canada.
 It teaches several skills, including assessing for the risks of suicide or self-harm, giving reassurance and information, and listening without judgment.

 The notion of mental health first aid was first developed and put into practice in Australia, in 2001, based on a medical first aid model.
 Since most people have limited knowledge of mental health problems, mental health first aid programs are heralded for raising awareness of different mental health conditions and, importantly, helping to reduce the stigma.
 People find it easier to talk about physical injuries, like a broken leg, than about feeling blue or anxious, Huot-Hébert says.

 “It’s a demanding course,” she adds.
 “I love teaching it because it opens people’s eyes, and what’s amazing is people will share their experiences.
 Everything is confidential.
 Our big thing is to have fun, to listen and participate.”

-Benoit Lefebvre, uOttawa’s Health and Return to Work Advisor, took the course last year and says he enjoyed it a lot.
+Benoit Lefebvre, uOttawa’s Attendance and Wellness Coordinator, has taken the course and said he enjoyed it a lot.
 “If circumstances ever were to arise, I’m now better equipped to deal with the situation.”